Electronic Engineering (BEng Honours) (Level 8)

 Leaving Cert Subjects:

-Helpful subjects are Mathematics, Applied Mathematics, Physics, Chemistry, and English.
+Helpful subjects are Engineering, and Physics.

 All academic years consist of 2 semesters with 6 modules in each semester.
 Modules can have a continuous assessment element to them and also a final exam.
 The course involves theory, practice, and project work.
 The technical subjects are supported by a range of professional development modules which work on the individual’s ability to communicate, work in teams and understand business concepts.
 The programme is supported by well-equipped laboratories and workshops and department staff are drawn from a wide range of electronic engineering technologies.